-- 1. You are spread through sexual contact, including vaginal sex, anal sex, and oral sex. - 2.
-You can be cured easily. - 3.
-Condoms offer very good protection against you. - 4.
-You are one of the most common STDs among adolescents in the US. - 5.
-You are not detected by a blood test. - 6.
-You can be transmitted through oral sex. - 7.
-You are not transmitted via skin-to-skin contact. - 8.
-You do not cause an outbreak of sores within two weeks of having it. - 9.
-You are not caused by a parasite or "bug." - 10.
-You do not have a vaccine.
+1. You are spread through sexual contact, including vaginal sex, anal sex, and oral sex.

+2. You can be cured easily.

+3. Condoms offer very good protection against you.

+4. You are one of the most common STDs among adolescents in the US.

+5. You are not detected by a blood test.

+6. You can be transmitted through oral sex.

+7. You are not transmitted via skin-to-skin contact.

+8. You do not cause an outbreak of sores within two weeks of of having it.

+9. You are not caused by a parasite or "bug."

+10. You do not have a vaccine.

-CHLAMYDIA
+CHLAMYDIA HIV/AIDS

-TRICHOMONIASIS
+TRICHOMONIASIS SCABIES

-HUMAN PAPILLOMAVIRUS (HPV)
+HUMAN PAPILLOMAVIRUS (HPV) GONORRHEA

-HEPATITIS B
+HEPATITIS B SYPHILIS

 PUBIC LICE